longlt201203/ai-coder/README.md

-# AI Coder
+# Brain Reducer

-AI Coder is a VS Code extension that provides AI-powered coding assistance using Claude (Anthropic) and Gemini (Google) models.
+Brain Reducer is a VS Code extension that provides AI-powered coding assistance using Claude (Anthropic) and Gemini (Google) models.

 ## Features